MartianInGreen/OpenWebUI-Tools/pipes/smart_prompts.md

    3. Categories of problems that you HAVE TO answer YES to: Any Counting task (Numbers, Letters...), Math, Programming, Logic, Problem Solving, Analysis (even simple one), Trick Questions, Puzzles, Proof Reading, Text Editing, Fact Checking, Reasearch, ...
    4. Categories of problems that you HAVE TO answer NO to: Writing, Summarizing (text, website, etc.), Translation, Simple Conversation, Simple Clarefication, ...
 4. Within <next_agent_preprompt> tags, write a prompt for the next agent in the chain.
-   1. If this is for the user-interface agent, procede as follows:
    1. This prompt should prime the next agent to think about the problem in a way that will help them come up with a solution.
    2. You should not give any information that is already contained in the user input.
 You do not need to repeat the question, just give the agent a role.
    3. You should give the next agent a role, such as "You are a world class programmer designed to help the user write very good python code"
-   2. If it's for the reasoning agent, procede as follows:
-      1. The reasoning agent will only get this prompt to reason on.
-It will not get any user context.
-      2. Pass on the user question / query, just everything that needs to be reasoned about WITHOUT modification as best as possible.
-NEVER try to interpret what the user is saying.
-The reasoning agent is smart than you.
-It is important they get the full context.

 Example resonse:
 <reasoning>